BloomTech-Labs/Labs26-Bridgegood-BE/README.md

 - `DATABASE_URL` - connection string for postgres database
 - `OKTA_URL_ISSUER` - The complete issuer URL for verifying okta access tokens. `https://example.okta.com/oauth2/default`
 - `OKTA_CLIENT_ID` - the okta client ID.

+### API Documentation
+- All of the documentation on the up to date, and usuable, endpoints for the API can be found at `https://bridgegood-api.herokuapp.com/api-docs/`.

 ## Meet the Team
 Name | Role
 -|-